VedanshAvlani2/F1-Race-Prediction/README.md

 ```bash
 streamlit run app.py
 ```

-You will be prompted to:
+You will be able to:
-- Choose the race round (2024 season)
+- Select any completed race from the 2024 calendar
-- Enter driver qualifying times
+- Enter qualifying times for all drivers
-- Select rain condition (No rain / Light / Heavy)
+- Choose weather conditions (No Rain / Light Rain / Heavy Rain)
+- View predicted results, model accuracy, and feature importance live

 ## 🔁 Workflow